Rockenfeld: History

-It is reported that in later times, not only the burgraves of Hammerstein and the electoral principality of Trier, but also the house of counts of Wied and the monastery of St. Thomas had a court in Rockenfeld.
-The village was first documented in 1280 as Rukenvelt, whereas Ruken would mean ridge and velt designate field.
+It is reported that in later times, not only the burgraves of Hammerstein and the electoral principality of Trier, but also the house of counts of Wied later counts of Wied-Neuwied and the St Thomas's Abbey at Andernach had a court in Rockenfeld.

+The village was first documented in 1280 as Rukenvelt, where Ruken would mean ridge and velt designate field.
 The name thus relates to the village's location on the first mountain ridge between the Rhine valley and the Westerwald.